tghastly/PYNQ-1/docs/source/overlays/peripherals/peripherals_overview.rst

 Arduino connector
 -----------------------

-An Arduino connector can be used to connect to Arduino compatible shields.
+An Arduino connector can be used to connect to Arduino compatible shields to FPGA pins.
+Remember that appropriate controllers must be impemented in an overlay and connected to the correspondinng pins before a shield can be used.
+Arduino pins can also be used as general purpose pins to connect to custom hardware using wires.

 .. image:: ../../images/pynqz1_arduino_interface.jpg
    :align: center